MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/troubleshoot-overview.md

 # Troubleshooting overview

 This article provides an overview of the issues you may encounter when using AKS on Azure Stack HCI.
-The troubleshooting and known issues are organized by functional area, and you can use the links below to find solutions and workarounds to help you troubleshoot and resolve known issues.
+The troubleshooting and known issues are organized by functional area, and you can use the links below to find solutions and workarounds to help you resolve known issues.

-You can also [open a support issue](./help-support.md) if none of the workarounds listed below apply to you.
+You can also [open a support issue](./help-support.md) if none of the workarounds found in the topics below apply to you.

 |  Functional area  |   Description  |
 | --------------   |  ----------------  |